ESA Letter Rejection Explained: What You Need to Know to Get Approved

 In conclusion, if your ESA letter was rejected, it does not mean your needs are not real or that you did anything wrong.
 Most denials happen because the documentation didn’t meet the requirements of the Fair Housing Act, not because you don’t qualify.

 By getting a proper ESA letter from a licensed mental health provider in your state, you ensure your request is compliant, verifiable, and legally protected.
-Once your documentation is valid, your landlord must accept your emotional support animal unless the animal poses a genuine safety risk.
+Once your documentation is valid and your building is covered by the Fair Housing Act, your landlord must accommodate your emotional support animal unless the animal poses a genuine safety risk.

 Frequently Asked Questions